GVLevesque/gvlevesque.github.io/_projects/1_project.md

 <hr>

-### 4) Expert bureaucracies have outsized influence on the contents of science
+### 4) Expert agencies have outsized influence on the contents of science

 With Peter McMahan (Associate Professor, Department of Sociology, McGill University)